Mechanical Adjustable Speed Drives

 - Inching or Threading: Running at slower-than-normal speed, without holding down the “Start” button.

 - Jogging: Running at slower-than-normal speed during setup.

-- Network Communications: Adjustable speed drives can communicate through a Local Area Network (LAN) or a Wide Area Network (WAN).
+- Network Communications: ASDs can communicate through a Local Area Network (LAN) or a Wide Area Network (WAN).
 A connection may come with the drive or may require an optional module.
-Adjustable-speed drives can communicate with remote devices such as a drive-controllers or PLCs.
+ASDs can communicate with remote devices such as a drive-controllers or PLCs.

 - Multi-Motor Drives: Some machines require two or more motors to operate, and their speeds must be coordinated.

 - On / Off / Speed Adjust: All adjustable speed drives provide options for starting, stopping, and output speed.

 - Preset Speed: At a preset speed, output responds to a speed command that is set before energizing the system.

 - Protection: Overload relays for motor protection.
 Current-limiting fuses or circuit breakers for short-circuit protection.